-- Resources and tools to develop and maintain motivation for a healthier lifestyle. - including for uses related to Assistance to deal with set-backs and problem solve. - Social support to help participants to try new ideas and approaches to address lifestyle behaviours.
+- Resources and tools to develop and maintain motivation for a healthier lifestyle. - Assistance to deal with set-backs and problem - Social support to help participants to try new ideas and approaches to address lifestyle behaviours.

 The coaching is available in multiple languages with the assistance of the national interpreter service.